Skip to content

 Cons: No built-in mic, battery drops fast at high volume, $149 list price

 The SoundLink Flex 2 is the pick when sound refinement beats raw volume.
-Its bass stays smooth even as you push the level, and it was the most pleasant speaker here for vocals and acoustic tracks.
+Its bass stays smooth even as you push the level, which makes it the easiest pick here to listen to on vocals and acoustic tracks.
 It floats, too.

 Bose’s SoundLink Flex 2nd Gen product page confirms that it floats in water and carries an IP67 rating, though it isn’t meant to be played while submerged.
-We floated ours in a pool and fished it out still playing fine.
+Drop it in a pool and it keeps playing once you fish it out.

-This is also the only speaker on our list with a built-in mic, so it doubles as a speakerphone.
+This is also the only speaker on this list with a built-in mic, so it doubles as a speakerphone.
 Its PositionIQ feature auto-adjusts the sound to how the speaker is sitting.
-We noticed the difference most when laying it flat versus standing it up, where the bass stayed even instead of muffling against the table, a small touch that makes it more forgiving about where you set it down.
+The difference shows up most when laying it flat versus standing it up, where the bass stays even instead of muffling against the table, a small touch that makes it more forgiving about where you set it down.

 Pros: Floats, IP67 rated, smooth bass at volume, built-in mic, PositionIQ